walles/numbervaders/media/README.md

 It's so cool of you to make these assets freely available, thanks!

-The `icon.xcf` file can be edited in [GIMP](https://www.gimp.org/downloads/).
+The `icon.blend` file can be edited in [Blender](https://www.blender.org/download/).
 If you update that file, please export it into `icon512.png` (512x512) as well, and scale it into `app/src/main/res/drawable-xxxhdpi/icon192.png` (192x192).